 While the mortise and tenon joint may not be as celebrated as the dovetail, this joinery is sturdy, simple, strong, and graces a full 90 percent of the furniture at Thos.
-Moser, including most of our tables, dressers, cases, beds, and many of the chairs.
+Moser, including most of our tables, dressers, cases, beds, and many chairs.

-When the tenon passes completely through the mortise stock, it is called revealed, or through tenon, which is usually tightened by one or more wedges for additional strength.
-This strength and beauty are created by driving the wedge perpendicular to the grain in the mortise stock.
+When the tenon passes completely through the mortised stock, it is a revealed or through tenon, usually tightened by one or more wedges for additional strength.
+This strength and beauty are created by driving the wedge perpendicular to the grain in the mortised stock.

 Dovetails are core to Thos.
 Moser brand.
-Every drawer we make is made with dovetail joinery, and many are a combination of two wood species – a dark wood such as walnut on the exterior of the drawer and a light wood such as ash for the interior, as is the case in our bedroom dressers, credenzas and sideboards.
-These lapped or half-blind dovetails create a beautiful contrast further enhancing the furniture’s beauty while providing unmatched durability.
+Every drawer we make is made with dovetail joinery, and many are a combination of two wood species – a dark wood such as walnut on the exterior of the drawer and a light wood such as ash for the interior, as is the case in our bedroom dressers, credenzas, and sideboards.
+These lapped or half-blind dovetails create a beautiful contrast, further enhancing the furniture’s beauty while providing unmatched durability.

 A dovetail is a joinery technique often used in cabinetmaking to join two pieces of wood at a 90-degree angle.
 Dovetails are often an implication of quality because of their complexity and difficulty to execute perfectly.
 A dovetail joint is created by cutting a series of pins and tails out of two boards of wood and interlocking them to create a snug bond.

 A finger joint, also known as a box joint, is made by cutting a set of complementary, interlocking profiles in two pieces of wood which are then glued.
-The cross-section of the joint resembles the interlocking of fingers between two hands, hence the name “finger joint”.
-The sides of each profile increases the surface area for gluing, resulting in a strong bond that is visually appealing and the hallmark look to our Cumberland Collection.
+The cross-section of the joint resembles the interlocking of fingers between two hands, hence the name “finger joint.”
+The sides of each profile increase the surface area for gluing, resulting in a strong bond that is visually appealing and the hallmark look to our Cumberland Collection.